You are here: Home Air Quality SIP Criteria Pollutants Air Pollution from Nitrogen Dioxide

 Air Pollution from Nitrogen Dioxide

-General information on nitrogen dioxide, and TCEQ planning to address the standard for this pollutant.
+General information on nitrogen dioxide and TCEQ planning to address the standard for this pollutant.

 What is nitrogen dioxide?

 The sum of nitric oxide (NO) and nitrogen dioxide (NO2) is commonly called nitrogen oxides (NOx).
 Other compounds, including nitrous acid and nitric acid, are part of the NOx family.
 NO2 is the component of greatest interest and the indicator for the larger group of NOx.
 NO2 forms quickly from emissions from cars, trucks and buses; power plants; and off-road equipment.
-In addition to contributing to the formation of ground-level ozone and fine-particle pollution, NO2 is linked with a number of adverse effects on the respiratory system.
+In addition to contributing to the formation of ground-level ozone and fine-particle pollution, NO2 is associated with a number of adverse effects on the respiratory system.

 Latest air quality planning that addresses the standard for nitrogen dioxide

-Last updated: 3/16/2011
+Last updated: 09/19/2023

-On February 9, 2010, the United States Environmental Protection Agency (EPA) published a final rule in the Federal Register to strengthen the primary National Ambient Air Quality Standard (NAAQS) for nitrogen dioxide, establishing a new one-hour standard at 100 parts per billion (ppb).
+On February 9, 2010, the EPA published a final rule in the Federal Register to strengthen the primary NAAQS for nitrogen dioxide, establishing a new one-hour standard at 100 parts per billion (ppb).
 The new standard focuses on short-term exposures to NO2, which are generally highest on and near major roads.
 Currently, no area in Texas monitors above the 100 ppb standard.
-The EPA is retaining the current annual average NO2 standard of 53 ppb.
-The EPA is changing the monitoring network to capture both peak NO2 concentrations that occur near roadways and community-wide NO2 concentrations.
-Approximately 126 new NO2 monitoring sites will be placed near major roads in 102 urban areas nationwide.
-About eight new monitoring sites are anticipated in Texas and will likely include the Dallas-Fort Worth, Houston-Galveston-Brazoria, San Antonio, Austin-Round Rock, El Paso, and McAllen-Edinburg-Mission areas.
+The EPA retained the current annual average NO2 standard of 53 ppb.
+The EPA changed the monitoring network to capture both peak NO2 concentrations that occur near roadways and community-wide NO2 concentrations.
+For Texas, near-road NO2 monitors were installed in the Dallas-Fort Worth, Houston-Galveston-Brazoria, Austin-Round Rock, and San Antonio areas between 2015 and 2017.
+In a February 2018 evaluation of the near-road data, there were no near-road monitors in the United States exceeding the one-hour or the annual standards for NO2.

-Related Web pages and publications
+Related webpages and publications

 Get more information on the Texas SIP and contact the TCEQ